ripr: Static Mutation Exposure

 suggested assertion, or the agent handoff command chain.

-- Open the best related test when RIPR finds an imitation target.
+- Open the best related test when ripr finds an imitation target.

-- Add one focused test.
+- Add one focused test outside the editor.

 - Verify with the copied command chain or the CI artifact packet.